soepaingzaw/tp/docs/UserGuide.md

 ### 2.2 Main Menu

 This is the first thing you will see upon opening the app.
-It allows you the acc  ess to the respective tools
+It allows you the access to the respective tools

 ````
 Welcome to All-in-OneNUS app!